-Intravascular Optical Coherence Tomography (IV-OCT) is now widely used for the clinical images can provide a high-contrast view from these cross-sections, clinical image interpretation from 2-Dimensional sections requires considerable experience leading to significant inter-observer variability.1 Automated assessment can reduce this error and produce more consistent image interpretation.
-Various techniques have been reported for lumen segmentation,^{1-8} stent strut detection7 and plaque characterization.^{1,9} These approaches are either semi or fully automated.
+Intravascular optical coherence tomography (IV-OCT) is now widely used for the clinical assessment of atherosclerotic plaque, as this technology provides high-resolution (axially $\approx 15 \ \mu m$ resolution) cross-sectional images of the coronary arterial wall.1 While structural images can provide a high-contrast view from these cross-sections, clinical image interpretation from two-dimensional (2-D) sections requires considerable experience leading to significant interobserver variability.1 Automated assessment can reduce this error and produce more consistent image interpretation.
+Various techniques have been reported for lumen segmentation, ^{1-8} stent strut detection, 7 and plaque characterization.
+19 These approaches are either semi or fully automated.